aws/aws-cdk/packages/aws-cdk-lib/aws-codepipeline-actions/README.md

 });
 ```

-If you want to need a custom event for your `CodeCommitSourceAction`, you can pass in
+If you want to use a custom event for your `CodeCommitSourceAction`, you can pass in
-a `customEventRule` which needs an event pattern (see [here](https://docs.aws.amazon.com/codecommit/latest/userguide/monitoring-events.html)) and a `IRuleTarget` (see [here](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_events_targets-readme.html))
+a `customEventRule` which needs an event pattern (see [here](https://docs.aws.amazon.com/codecommit/latest/userguide/monitoring-events.html)) and an `IRuleTarget` (see [here](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_events_targets-readme.html))

 ```ts
 const eventPattern = {